boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 2. There's room for optimization and improvement
 3. This would be handy to have in Rust

-So after the prototype was merged, we pulled it out of Boa's internal builtins and externalized into its own crate, [`temporal_rs`][temporal-rs-repo], which then first landed behind an experimental flag in Boa v0.18.
+So after the prototype was merged, we pulled it out of Boa's internal builtins and externalized into its own crate, [`temporal_rs`][temporal-rs-repo], which landed behind an experimental flag in Boa v0.18.

 After over a year and a half of development, Boa now sits at a conformance of about 90% for Temporal (and growing), with the entire implementation being backed by `temporal_rs`.

 For its part, `temporal_rs` is shaping up to be a proper Rust date/time library that can be used to implement Temporal in a JavaScript engine, and even support general date/time use cases.

 Let's take a look at Temporal: it's JavaScript API, it's Rust API in `temporal_rs`, and how `temporal_rs` supports implementing the